 Are You a ‘Reasonable Consumer’?

-But first the court must establish what constitutes a reasonable consumer.
+But first the court must establish what it means by a “reasonable consumer.”
 It does this by asking itself another question, What would a reasonable consumer expect (or not expect) in relation to the advertising in question?

 This has led to some interesting conclusions about the expectations of reasonable consumers as deemed by the courts, including the following (note: all of these stem from false ad cases that were dismissed):